mohclips/Elastic-Certified-Engineer-Exam-Notes/Indexing_Data.md

 # Use the Reindex API and Update By Query API to reindex and/or update documents

 ## Part 1
-Reindex the `accounts-raw` index into `accounts-2021`.
+:question: Reindex the `accounts-raw` index into `accounts-2021`.

-Then reindex `accounts-2021` into `accounts-female` index where only the female account holders are present.
+:question: Then reindex `accounts-2021` into `accounts-female` index where only the female account holders are present.

 <details>
   <summary>View Solution (click to reveal)</summary>